psrenergy/SimpleValidations.jl/README.md

 # SimpleValidations.jl
-Interface for making simple validations in the database
+Interface for making simple validations in the database.

+You use it to collect different validation errors across your application and display them in a JSON file.

 [build-img]: https://github.com/psrenergy/SimpleValidations.jl/workflows/CI/badge.svg?branch=master
 [build-url]: https://github.com/psrenergy/SimpleValidations.jl/actions?query=workflow%3ACI